dallgoot/yaml/README.md

 ## Features:

-- define *appropriate* PHP datatypes for values :
+- define *appropriate* PHP datatypes :
-    - YamlObject for each Yaml Document
     - object for mappings
     - array for sequences
+    - common scalars : string, integer, float, INF, NAN
+    - YamlObject for each Yaml Document
-    - Compact syntax
+    - Compact for compact/short YAML syntax
-    - tagged values as Tag Object
+    - tagged values as Tagged Object when tag is not determinable
     - JSON, DateTime, etc.
 - recover from some parsing errors
-- tolerance to tabulations
+- tolerant to tabulations
 - DEFINE debug levels :
   - 1 : print each line Node Type class and exit
   - 2 : print Loader global map structure and exit